michhar/michhar.github.io/_notshown/2017-06-18-my-new-static-site-generator-hobby.md

 With the following information, hopefully you can begin to successfully build sites based on these generators.
 I hope to fork them at some point for contributing back and encourage you to do so if you figure out something useful.

-Note on project setup:  some themes or static site generators that use repositories for content, have a branch for building the site and a branch (usually `gh-pages`) for the site's files (MkDocs sites do this).
-Some just work under `master` or have a mirrored dev branch.
+Clarification on project setups:  some themes or static site generators that use repositories for content, have a branch for building the site (source) and a branch (usually called `gh-pages`) for the sites deployment files (MkDocs sites do this).
+Some themes just work under `master` or have a mirrored dev branch.

 ### Chalk